Jensen19142/EASYBEASY/README.md

-# Notes to kickstart the EASYBEASY webpage
+# Instructions to kickstart the EASYBEASY webpage
 Upon downloading the EASYBEASY repository, <br>
     1. Run the command "cd easybeasy" in the terminal to change to the appropriate directory. <br>
     2. Run the command "nvm install node" to update to the latest version of node. <br>